Gaumont Rushey Green

 No one has favorited this theater yet

 The Queen’s Hall Cinema was opened on 11th December 1913.
-It was located on Rushey Green, just to the south side of Brownhill Road, Catford.
+It was located on Rushey Green, just to the south side of Brownhill Road, in the southeast London district of Catford.
 It was sited adjacent to the Lewisham Hippodrome Theatre, later known as the Eros Cinema, which was located on the corner of Brownhill Road and Rushey Green.

 The Queen’s Hall Cinema had a stone arched entrance which had a wooden tiled cupola on top.
 The foyer was decorated in a mock Tudor style, with oak timber ceiling and wood panelled walls.
 The auditorium was decorated in an Empire style, with seating provided in stalls and circle levels.